megwisniewski/Publications/README.md

 Welcome!
-This repository is a portfolio of my work.
-My research broadly focuses on labor economics in the United States.
-Before beginning my PhD program in Demography and Sociology at the University of Pennsylvania, I worked as a Statistician at the U.S. Census Bureau in the Industry & Occupation Statistics Branch.
+I am Megan Wisniewski, a PhD student in Demography and Sociology at the University of Pennsylvania.
 I am also pursuing a Master’s degree in Statistics and Data Science at the Wharton School.

+My research broadly focuses on labor economics in the United States centering on wage inequality and employment outcomes.
+Before beginning my PhD, I worked as a Statistician at the U.S. Census Bureau in the Industry & Occupation Statistics Branch.

-Please contact me if you have any questions: meganwis ~at~ upenn ~dot~ edu.
+Please feel free to contact me with any questions: meganwis ~at~ upenn ~dot~ edu.